 Research participants also expressed frustration about a lack of understanding of FASD in the public school, medical and social support systems - including MCFD's Child and Youth Mental Health (CYMH) and child welfare services - directly impacting policy and program development and service delivery.
 This systemic misunderstanding is also identified in the research.
+125

 Report participants recounted many challenges in schools that stemmed from a lack of understanding of FASD.
 Participants at one community gathering said the lack of understanding within their public school system was a critical barrier that meant appropriate support was not provided to children with FASD to allow them to participate more fully in their educational experience.
-One community member said, "Teachers are relatively unaware of the context of children's lives and children are labelled as 'bad kids."
-Another parent recounted that because "I think it's safe to say in all departments of the ministry [MCFD] there's a very low [FASD] awareness ... doesn't matter which department we're talking about."
+One community member said, "Teachers are relatively unaware of the context of children's lives and children are labelled as 'bad kids'."
+Another parent recounted that because her daughter doesn't process directions the same way other students do, she does not appear reliable and capable, and therefore misses opportunities.
+This focus on deficits, rather than fostering strengths, impacts the well-being of these children and youth and their families or caregivers.

+"I think it's safe to say in all departments of the ministry [MCFD] there's a very low [FASD] awareness ... doesn't matter which department we're talking about."